endurantgames/cosmiclegends/src/glossary.md

 Action
 :   An Approach of a hero.
 Describes how much the hero likes to solve problems with direct action. (*Daring* in Harmony Drive.)

+Add to the Teamwork Pool
+:   A move taken by a hero designed to give the team an upcoming advantage against a Crisis.

 Advance a Goal
 :   A move taken by a hero designed to move a Crisis closer to resolution.